LiangliangNan/PolyFit/ReadMe.md

   - [Qt](https://www.qt.io/) (v5.8.0, v5.9.2, v5.10.1 have been tested).
 Qt is required by the [GUI demo](./code/PolyFit).
 You should still be able to build the [command-line example](./Example) without Qt.
   - [CGAL](http://www.cgal.org/index.html) (v4.10, v4.11.1, v5.0 have been tested)

-* Build PolyFit.
+* Build PolyFit

-  - There are many ways to build PolyFit.
-Choose one of the following (or whatever you are familiar with):
+  There are many options to build PolyFit.
+Choose one of the following (not an exhausitive list):

-    - Option 1: Use any IDE that can directly handle CMakeLists files to open the CMakeLists.txt in the root directory of PolyFit.
-Then you should have obtained a usable project and just build.
-I recommend using [CLion](https://www.jetbrains.com/clion/) or [QtCreator](https://www.qt.io/product).
+  - Option 1 (purely on command line): Use CMake to generate Makefiles and then `make` (on Linux/macOS) or `nmake`(on Windows with Microsoft
-    - Option 2: Use CMake to generate project files for your IDE.
-Then load the project to your IDE and build.
+  Visual Studio).
-    - Option 3: Use CMake to generate Makefiles and then `make` (on Linux/macOS) or `nmake`(on Windows with Microsoft Visual Studio).
-For example, on Linux or macOS, you can simply
+    - On Linux or macOS
         ```
         $ cd PolyFit
         $ mkdir Release